learreDHDK/ccode/README.md

 <h3>Special Eurobarometer 490: Climate change</h3>
-<p><b>Purpose</b>: vedi 409 + “These surveys will be invaluable in shaping our climate and energy policies over the next five years.”
+<p><b>Purpose</b>: The purpose is explicitly expressed to be understanding European citizens opinions on climate change, in order to shape EU future climate and energy policies.
 </p>
-<p><b>Process</b>: vedi 409 + risk to create cognitive bias or discrimination in inserting questions regarding the economical status, the level of instruction etc?
-Were they avoidable questions?
+<p><b>Process</b>: The survey method and questions are documented and further described in a specific paper.
+The surveyed had the possibility to not answer.

 </p>
-<p><b>Output</b>: vedi 409
+<p><b>Output</b>: The final dataset is free from ethical distortion.
+However, it is unclear the purpose of questions related to the economical status or the level of instruction of the individual in such a context; hence, they don’t seem totally free of discriminatory aspects.
 </p>
 <p><b>Conclusion</b>: Everything is accountable and transparent.
-No discrimination, prejudice or cognitive bias (except for the risk of incentive them in the readers of the survey?)
+There are no discrimination, prejudice or cognitive bias, a part for the unclear purpose of some personal questions apparently unrelated to the context.
 </p>

 <h2>Technical analysis</h2>